mariamsm1/Master_Thesis2020/Machine learning/Models/README.md

 - Each of the models has been trained on 3 train-validation splits i.e. 3 folds, yet only te first round has been uploaded as the rest are the same script but different path.
 - train09_100 , train12_100, train14_100 represent the models that were trained on augmented images with flipping and rotation.
 - train09_100v2 is trained on brightness augmented images + flipping and rotation on top.
+This model was trained on kebnakaise.